Baby Face (film): Plot

-In Manhattan, Lily seeks work at Gotham Trust, a large international bank.
+In Manhattan, Lily seeks work at Gotham Trust, an international bank.
 She seduces the personnel worker to land a clerical job.
 In the filing department, Lily begins an affair with Jimmy McCoy Jr., who recommends her for promotion to his boss, Brody.
-She easily seduces Brody, and he promotes her to the mortgage department.
+She seduces Brody, who promotes her to the mortgage department.
 Later, Brody and Lily are caught having sex in the ladies' room by a rising young executive, Ned Stevens.
 Ned fires Brody on the spot.
-Lily then falsely claims that Brody forced himself on her and that she was afraid of losing her job if she resisted.
-Ned believes her and he gives her a position in his accounting department.
+Lily then falsely claims that Brody raped her.
+Ned believes Lily and gives her a position in his accounting department.

-Ned is engaged to Ann Carter, the daughter of First Vice President J. P. Carter.
-Despite this, Lily seduces Ned as well.
-When Ann calls Ned's office to say she will be visiting, Lily arranges to have Ann see her embracing Ned.
-Ann runs crying to her father, who tells Ned to fire Lily.
-Ned refuses so J.P. advises Ned to take a vacation and kindly offers to handle the situation.
+Lily then seduces Ned, who is engaged to Ann Carter, the daughter of First Vice President J. P. Carter.
+When Ann calls Ned's office to say that she will be visiting, Lily arranges to have Ann see her embracing Ned.
+Ann runs crying to J.P., who tells Ned to fire Lily.
+Ned refuses, so J.P. advises Ned to take a vacation and offers to handle the situation.
 J. P. calls Lily to his office to fire her.
-Lily claims she had no idea Ned was engaged and that he was her first boyfriend.
-Lily salvages her situation by seducing J. P. and he installs her in a lavish apartment with Chico as her maid.
-Ned, who is now in love with Lily, quits the bank and breaks off his engagement with Ann.
-He then tracks Lily down on Christmas Day but she spurns him.
+Lily salvages her situation by seducing J. P., who installs her in a lavish apartment with Chico as her maid.
+Ned, who is now smitten with Lily, quits the bank and breaks off his engagement with Ann.
+He then tracks Lily down on Christmas Day, but she spurns him.
 He later returns to her apartment to propose but finds J. P. there.
-He shoots J.P. to death and then shoots himself and dies.
+He shoots J.P. dead and then commits suicide.